Nov 08, 2022

 “Sounds like a you problem to me,” she responded, briefly shooting me an insincere and plastic smile.
 A drop of sweat rolled down her temple, dripping from the edge of her jaw to disappear into the fabric of her shirt.

 I opened my mouth to respond, but the computer in the dash flashed an alert and Mugsy’s face appeared on the screen.

 The first thing anyone noticed about Mugsy was just how pretty he was.
-His perpetually messy brown hair just a fraction of an inch too long, the bright green cat-eyes under eyebrows that could communicate all on their own, caught everyone’s attention, whether you were attracted to him or not.
+His perpetually messy brown hair just a fraction of an inch too long, the bright yellow cat-eyes under eyebrows that could communicate all on their own, caught everyone’s attention, whether you were attracted to him or not.
 He had a thin scar that ran just below his right eye to the corner of his mouth, making it look like he wore a smirk at all times.